1989chenguo/CloudComputingLabs/Lab2/README.md

 # Lab2: Your Own HTTP Server

+*Some materials are from Homework 2 of CS162 2019 at UC Berkeley.* *Thanks to CS162!*

 Enter in the folder you have cloned from our lab git repo, and pull the latest commit.

 `git pull`